AnotherlandServer/anotherland/README.md

 2. Use the `createRealm` mutation to create your first realm.
 3. Start the `realm_manager_service` with the `--realm-id` parameter, specifying the ID of the realm you just created.
 4. Once the service is fully started, use the `seed-realm` tool to seed the realm database by extracting content from the *Otherland* client files.
-5. After seeding the realm, build navmeshes using `navmesh_builder generate-mesh`.
+5. After seeding the realm, build the quests and dialogue trees using `quest-compiler`.
+6. After that, build navmeshes using `navmesh_builder generate-mesh`.
-6. After completing these steps, start the remaining services (`login_server`, `world_service`, `frontend_server`, and `cluster_server`) and connect to your realm.
+7. After completing these steps, start the remaining services (`login_server`, `world_service`, `frontend_server`, and `cluster_server`) and connect to your realm.
-7. For subsequent starts, launching the services in this order is sufficient.
+8. For subsequent starts, launching the services in this order is sufficient.
 There is no need to seed the realm again or build navmeshes (unless you add another realm).

 ### General Notes
 - Use the `--help` argument with each process to view available options and default values.